mrks111/domain-locker/src/content/docs/developing.md

 ## Database Setup

-While running in dev, you will be automatically connected to our public development Supabase instance.
+While running in dev, you will be automatically connected to our public development Supabase instance, so there is no need to setup or configure a database.
+(Note that the dev database is frequently wiped).
-But note that data here is wiped frequently, and some features are disabled.

-Alternatively, you can deploy your own database, either a Supabase instance or a Postgres database.
+Alternatively, you can deploy your own database, either a (self-hosted or Pro) Supabase instance or a Postgres database.

 ### Option 1) Postgres